ckeditor/ckeditor4-docs/guides/dev/deep_dive/clipboard/README.md

 	<p><span style="color:#FF0000"><strong>Lorem foo ipsum</strong></span></p>

-But if the type was HTML it meas that the the formating should be kept, so:
+But if the content that was pasted was an HTML, then the formatting that it originally had should be preserved:

 	<p><span style="color:#FF0000"><strong>Lorem ^ ipsum</strong></span></p>